Getting Started¶

 1. Installation¶

-is on PyPI.
+octopolars is on PyPI.
 Install with:

-Using uv
+Using uv (optional)

 If you set up uv (recommended for a smoother developer experience), you can install with:

-or set up a project (e.g.,uv init --app --package
+or set up a project (e.g.,uv init --app --package, uv venv, then activate the venv), and add octopolars:

 2. Usage¶

-.
+octopolars provides a CLI tool called octopols.
 To list a user’s GitHub repositories:

 To apply filters or walk files instead of list repos, add flags.
 For example:

-This will list only files from repositories whose name starts with "d3"
+This will list only files from repositories whose name starts with "d3".

 More CLI Examples¶